 On a recent trip to Hong Kong I found that I was taking the same amount of photos on the DSLR as the iPhone.
 I found that the DSLR was being used for shots in low light or where I needed a zoom lens and the iPhone was being used in situations where I couldn’t get the DSLR out of the bag and setup quickly enough.

 The photo below was taken through the glass (luckily no reflections) of our limousine service from the airport, cruising at about 90mph – yet on the iPhone it is very sharp.
+You could argue in this iPhoneography Vs DSLR Photography discussion that a DSLR lens might have been harder to use in a restricted taxi than my small iPhone.

 The photo below was using the very useful panorama mode on the iPhone and was taken from a swaying Star Ferry as we headed for Tsim tsa tsui terminal.